PEM-Humboldt/.github/readme_template_for_scripts.md

 **End with an example of getting some data out of the system or using it for a little demo**

-## [Optional] Contributing

-It usually has its own file: [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426), which details the code of conduct, and the process for submitting pull requests to us.

 ## Authors and contact

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)